 In some extreme cases, external or internal sensors of a wheel could be damaged because of the excessive movement from too much endplay.
 ABS failure results from a major mechanical damage.
-In brake systems where the senor is externally mounted, corrosion could lead to the damage.
+In brake systems where the sensor is externally mounted, corrosion could lead to damage.

 We all know what can happen with a bad wheel bearing.
 Whenever it happens, the bearing needs a replacement.
 And it’s always advisable to get an authorized mechanic to handle it.
 The wheel bearing assembly of your car is a complex system.
 That aside, the wheel bearing replacement cost could be high for some cars.
 One misplaced part and the car may suffer irreparable damage.

 A wheel bearing, no matter how bad the condition is, don’t fail immediately.
 You have to carefully notice the bad wheel bearing symptoms.
 The bearings typically give a car owner some time before they call for a replacement.
 When a wheel bearing fails completely, it may lock up and prevent your car from moving.
 Driving with a noisy bearing also causes the sound to grow louder.
 Observe the faulty wheel bearing symptoms and replace them before the problem compounds.